biblys/cloud/README.md

 ## Changelog

 ### DEV
+* Add an admin page to edit a customer
-* Add a Customer edit form
+* Add admin pages to create, list and edit users

 ### 1.5.0 (2017-10-27)
 * Add an admin page to create a new customer